Vishnu15-dev/Vishnu15-dev/README.md

-# 🚀 End-to-End CI/CD Pipeline: Terrafrom -> GitHub → Jenkins → Docker Hub → AWS EKS
+# 🚀 End-to-End CI/CD Pipeline:  GitHub → Jenkins → Docker Hub → AWS EKS

 This project demonstrates how to set up a complete **CI/CD pipeline** for deploying a simple **NGINX web app** into an **Amazon EKS cluster** using **Jenkins**.